defiweb/go-anymapper/README.md

 The simplest way to use the `go-anymapper` package is to use the `Map` function.
 It takes two arguments: the source and the destination.
 The function will try to map the source to the destination using the following rules:

-- If the dest value is an empty interface, the src value is assigned to it.
+- If the dst value is an empty interface, the src value is assigned to it.
 - `bool` ⇔ `intX`, `uintX`, `floatX` ⇒ `true` ⇔ `1`, `false` ⇔ `0` (if source is number, then `≠0` ⇒ `true`).
 - `intX`, `uintX`, `floatX` ⇔ `intX`, `uintX`, `floatX` ⇒ cast numbers to the destination type.
 - `intX`, `uintX`, `floatX` ⇔ `[]byte` ⇒ converts using `binary.Read` and `binary.Write`.